We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 There are occasions where a diamond is superbly cut and is very brilliant, yet some of the hearts or arrows are subpar.
 Ultimately the diamond specs are the best way to analyze a diamond to determine how consistently brilliant (in all lighting scenarios) a diamond will be.

-This is something that we can’t stress enough.
-It’s imperative for people to understand that hearts & arrows do not cause a diamond to be brilliant.
+It’s imperative for people to understand, however, that hearts & arrows do not cause a diamond to be brilliant.
 They are an effect of a perfectly proportioned round cut diamond.
 In some ways, it’s a side effect.
 Diamond cutters cut the diamond to specific dimensions in order to maximize brilliance.
 Those same characteristics also cause the aforementioned hearts & arrows in the classical round cut diamond.

 Unfortunately, many companies develop gimmick modified cuts (rounds, or other shapes) where they manipulate the faceting of the diamond in order to have the same hearts & arrows effect.
 But, as I explained, the actual hearts and arrows are not what makes the diamond brilliant, its the perfectly brilliant cut that makes the hearts and arrows.
 For these branded cuts, hearts and arrows give you no indication whether the diamond is brilliant or not.